babbel/ci-fail-reporter/README.md

 Github Action to report default branch CI fails to the slack channel.

 ## Overview
-The **CI fail Reporter** is a GitHub Action designed to report to Slack when CI fails on the main (or another default) branch.
+The **CI Fail Reporter** is a GitHub Action designed to report to Slack when CI fails on the main (or another default) branch.

 ## Inputs